 Education and Experience:

 Bachelor’s degree in social science field, Bachelor’s degree in non-social science field and 30 hours child mental health training, AA degree in social science field and one year experience in child mental health services, or a high school diploma/GED and minimum of 5 years of child mental health service experience.
-It is an essential function of the job that staff be capable of participating in physical training activities and be capable of physically restraining the students if and when necessary.
+It is an essential function of the job that staff be capable of participating in physical training activities and be capable of providing safety interventions.

 5 days a week, 3pm – 11pm (preferred Sunday- Thursday)